freeCodeCamp/chapter/CONTRIBUTING.md

 1. Decide if you will [authenticate to GitHub using SSH or HTTPS](https://docs.github.com/en/github/authenticating-to-github/about-authentication-to-github#authenticating-with-the-command-line).
     * SSH - uses SSH key authentication instead of a username and password.
     * HTTPS - uses a GitHub username and [personal access token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-For security, use a PAT instead of a GitHub password.
+For security, use a PAT and not a GitHub password.

-2. Change directories (`cd`) to wherever you want the **_Chapter_** project to be downloaded by Git.
+2. Change directories (`cd`) to where you want your **_Chapter_** fork to be cloned by Git.
-    > Note: Windows using WSL + a Linux distro maintains its own file system.
-Use a sub-directory within the Linux /home/username/ filesystem path.
+    > Note: Windows using WSL + a Linux distro will maintain its own file system.
+Use a sub-directory within the Linux shell _/home/yourusername/_ filesystem path.
 The alternative, using a directory within _C:\_ or _/mnt/c_, will cause everything to run very slowly.

 3. [Clone](https://docs.github.com/en/github/getting-started-with-github/about-remote-repositories) your GitHub fork of **_Chapter_** using the SSH or HTTP method you selected above.
 Replace _YOUR_USER_NAME_ with your GitHub username.

     * [SSH method](https://docs.github.com/en/github/getting-started-with-github/about-remote-repositories#cloning-with-ssh-urls) - `git clone git@github.com:YOUR_USER_NAME/Chapter.git`
     * [HTTPS method](https://docs.github.com/en/github/getting-started-with-github/about-remote-repositories#cloning-with-https-urls) - `git clone https://github.com/YOUR_USER_NAME/chapter.git`

-     This command will download the entire Git repository fork into a sub-directory named _chapter_ inside of the current directory.
-Your forked repository of code will be referred to as the _origin_ .
+Cloning will download your fork, referred to as the _origin_, into a _chapter_ sub-directory in the current directory.

 4. Configure the [**_Chapter_**](https://github.com/freeCodeCamp/chapter) repository as the _upstream_.
-Doing this allows you to regularly synchronize code changes from the _upstream_ to your _origin_ fork.
+This allows you to regularly synchronize code changes from the _upstream_ to your _origin_ fork.

     ```sh
     cd chapter